Jewish Women’s Foundation

 ENVISION

 Our members join JWF with varied backgrounds and experience, yet all share a strong desire for women to grow, learn and experience equality.
-Launched in 2003 with a few women around a dining room table, JWF has grown from this small group of visionary women into a strong group of over sixty dynamic trustees improving the lives of Jewish women and children throughout the world.
+Launched in 2003 with a few women around a dining room table, JWF has grown from this small group of visionary women into a strong group of over 100 dynamic trustees improving the lives of Jewish women and children throughout the world.

 EMPOWER